Local authorities

 Poster for a concert to raise funds for the ANC election campaign in South Africa’s first democratic election in April 1994.
 The concert was organised by Nottingham anti-apartheid supporters and was supported by Nottingham City Council.
 It took place in the Marcus Garvey Centre, an Afro-Caribbean community centre in Nottingham’s Lenton district, and featured the Zimbabwean group, the Bhundu Boys.

-David Blunkett is the Labour MP for Sheffield Brightside and Hillsborough.
+David Blunkett was the Labour MP for Sheffield Brightside and Hillsborough from 1987 to 2015.
 As Leader of Sheffield City Council in 1981 he launched a Declaration pledging that the Council would boycott South African goods, withhold use of sporting and recreational facilities from events involving South African participants and encourage positive teaching about Africa in Sheffield schools.
 In 1983 Sheffield Council hosted the inaugural meeting of Local Authority Action Against Apartheid.

 This is a complete transcript of an interview carried out as part of a project by students at Sheffield Hallam University in 2013.

-David Blunkett is the Labour MP for Sheffield Brightside and Hillsborough.
+David Blunkett was the Labour MP for Sheffield Brightside and Hillsborough from 1987 to 2015.
 As Leader of Sheffield City Council in 1981 he launched a Declaration pledging that the Council would boycott South African goods, withhold use of sporting and recreational facilities from events involving South African participants and encourage positive teaching about Africa in Sheffield schools.
 In 1983 Sheffield Council hosted the inaugural meeting of Local Authority Action Against Apartheid.

 In this clip David Blunkett describes the link between combating racism in Sheffield and opposing apartheid in South Africa.